 Published in 2017, John's first book of fiction, The Bug Jar and Other Stories, collects short stories he wrote over a 20 year period from 1995 to 2015.
 The opening story, "Bandito," won the 2016 ACWC Award for Best Short Fiction, and another story from the collection, "A Hard and Threatening Place," was an ACWC nominee in 2017.

 John and Janet established their suburban homestead on a half-acre lot in the Wynfield Creek neighborhood in 1995, and strive for a simple, authentic life.
 In 2014, John became a certified Square Foot Gardening instructor and frequently offers talks and demonstrations on the subject.
 At the homestead, he maintains a potager (kitchen garden) of Square Foot beds which produce bountiful crops of lettuce, carrots, beans, squash, tomatoes, strawberries, spinach, radishes and kale.
-Beginning in the spring of 2018, John is planting a larger market garden on a site in Anson County with the intent of offering "heirloom produce from our garden to your table" at the Wadesboro Farmers Market in the summer.
+In the spring of 2018, John is planted a larger market garden on a site in Anson County and offers "heirloom produce from our garden to your table" at the Wadesboro Farmers Market throughout the summer.

-A lifelong fisherman, John became a licensed North Carolina guide in 2012 and leads kayak angling and hike-in fly fishing trips, as well as demonstrating basic kayak angling and fly fishing skills for beginners.
+A lifelong fisherman, John became a licensed North Carolina guide in 2012 and leads kayak angling and hike-in fly fishing trips on local waters, as well as demonstrating basic kayak angling and fly fishing skills for beginners.
 He began making his own lures in 2007 and has turned that hobby into a cottage business, selling his hand-tied natural fur and feather dressed spinners, jigs and flies on EBay.

 John currently divides his time between the Wynfield Creek Homestead and his economic development practice in Anson County.
 Although he has no plans to "retire," he would ultimately like to take on an advisory role in rural development and devote more time to his writing, market gardening and fishing business.
 Until that happens, he will continue to share his life outdoors from backroad convenience stores, covered foot bridges, swaying hammocks and the driver's seat of his vintage Jeep Wrangler, wherever it may take him.